opalasca/inflammatome_shinyapp/README.md

 Gene/protein identifiers accepted: Ensembl, Entrez, gene symbol (HGNC), UniProt, RefSeq.
 The ids must be unique.
 Warning: if the data is transcript-level (e.g. RefSeq), with many transcript isoforms per gene, the data should be summarized to gene-level before using inflammatomeR.

+Internal identifier mapping: IDs are mapped to Entrez IDs using org.Hs.eg.db (Bioconductor) and the bitr function from the clusterProfiler package (Bioconductor).
+When multiple IDs map to the same Entrez ID, the first one, alphabetically, is kept.
+#For a more refined mapping, press the "Refined ID mapping"" button, which allows to select the column containing mean expression value from the input data.
+#This way, the gene with highest expression value will be selected when multiple IDs map to the same Entrez ID.